lowRISC/ibex/doc/register_file.rst

 Register File
 =============

-ZERO-RISCY has 31 or 15 32-bit wide registers depending if the RV32E extension is enabled.
+Ibex has 31 or 15 32-bit wide registers depending if the RV32E extension is enabled.
 Register x0 is statically bound to 0 and can only be read, it does not contain any sequential logic.

 There are two flavors of register file available: